Motion intelligence: Placing people at the heart of the mobility revolution

 Car manufacturers are personalizing the in-car experience for drivers

 For decades, car technology has traditionally focused on optimizing the vehicle’s internal functions, but attention is now turning to enhance the car’s ability to bring an in-car experience that is customized to fit the needs of drivers and passengers.
 By connecting smartphones to the car’s dashboard or infotainment system, and using behavioral data and real-time context awareness, car manufacturers can make the driver’s experience more personal, practical and enjoyable.
-For example, French car company Peugeot paired AI and smartphone sensor data when it built its Instinct concept vehicle.
+For example, the French car company Peugeot paired AI and smartphone sensor data when it built its Instinct concept vehicle.
 Peugeot then tailored presets and recommendations based on driver profiles and real-time context.
 With smartphone sensor data, car companies are creating personalized digital experiences during the car journey, as well as delivering relevant contextual assistance pre- and post-trip.

 Enhanced driver coaching for ride-hailing companies